sigstore/fulcio/docs/certificate-specification.md

    * RSA of key size 2048 to 4096 (inclusive) with size % 8 = 0, E = 65537, and containing no weak primes
    * ED25519
 * Specify the OpenID Connect identity token issuer with OID `1.3.6.1.4.1.57264.1.1`
-* Append a precertificate to a Certificate Transparency log, where the precertificate MUST be signed by the certificate authority and MUST include a poison extension with OID `1.3.6.1.4.1.11129.2.4.3`
-* Specify the Signed Certificate Timestamp (SCT) from the Certificate Transparency log with OID `1.3.6.1.4.1.11129.2.4.2`
+* Be appended to a Certificate Transparency log.
+Clients MUST NOT trust certificates that do not present either a proof of inclusion or a Signed Certificate Timestamp (SCT)

 An issued certificate MUST NOT:

-* Specify a Subject
+* Specify a nonempty Subject
 * Specify multiple Subject Alternative Name values
 * Specify other Key Usages besides Digital Signature
 * Specify other Extended Key Usages besides Code Signing